This Site Hopes To Be The First Troll-Free Sex Ed Oasis On The Internet

 The New Sex Ed Market

-Sites in the same realm as O.school include OMGYes.com, Make Love Not Porn and Scarleteen, all of which focus on pleasure education.
+Sites in the same realm as O.school include OMGYes.com, Make Love Not Porn and Scarleteen, all of which focus on pleasure education (Scarleteen differs from the others in that it has a teen focus with additional discussions around sexual health and issues facing minorities).
 And while O.school does offer some pleasure-focused classes, it’s attention on trauma, shame, minority communities, lack of nudity, and live streaming make it especially unique.
 Its biggest competitors, according to Barrica, are in-person workshops.

 Wendy Petties, a pleasure professional and the New York City-based founder of Good Girls Do!, a pleasure-focused consultancy, has been working as a sexual educator for more than 25 years and has never seen anything like O.school.

-Note: Correction: A previous version of this article misclassified the focus of the site Scarleteen